nbeversl/urtext_docs/README.md

 #### Time Zones

 Time zones are not required.
 If no time zone is present, Coordinated Universal Time (UTC) is added by default  for parsing and comparison purposes.
-To modify this default, set the [`timezone`](#`timezone`)  key in project_settings to another valid value.
+To modify this default, set the [For a list of all timezones](#for-a-list-of-all-timezones)  key in project_settings to another valid value.